Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/phase1.md

 1. If a node has no children, simply remove it.
 2. If a node has only one child, delete it and promote its child to take its place.
-3. If a node has two children, find the smallest node in its right subtree and promote that node to replace the deleted node.
+3. If a node has two children, find the largest node in its left subtree and promote that node to replace the deleted node.
 If necessary, promote that node's child to replace its parent.

-You'll need a helper method, `#minimum`, for this one.
+You'll need a helper method, `#maximum`, for this one.
 After that, the work that we want to do here essentially involves a lot of pointer swapping.

 #### `#is_balanced?` and `#depth`